Failure to Return Leased Property Criminal Defense Attorney to Fight your South Florida Charge

 Please, do not hesitate to call our office if you are facing the theft charge of the failure to return leased property.
 We are here to listen, not judge, answer any burning questions that we know you will have, and discuss our plan of action to achieve an amazing outcome for your case.
 We believe that bad things can happen to good people and a mistake shouldn’t have the ability to ruin your life - and we’ll fight to make sure it doesn’t.

-Failure to Return Leased Property Defenses
+Failure to Return Leased Property Defenses in Florida

 Consent Defense: The criminal defense of consent can be used if the property owner or renter gave or implied consent to the accused.
 If you believe you were given permission verbally to use the property for an extended period of time and are being accused for failure to return leased property, Rossen Law Firm can use the defense of consent to serve as a complete defense to the crime of failure to return leased property.